Katherine Jansen

-Katherine L. Jansen is an American historian and professor of medieval history at the Catholic University of America in Washington, D.C.
-She also has served as a visiting professor at the Johns Hopkins University and Princeton University.
+Katherine L. Jansen is an American historian of the Middle Ages and Ordinary Professor Emerita at the Catholic University of America in Washington, D.C., where she taught from 1994-2024.
+She has also served as Visiting Professor at the Johns Hopkins University and Princeton University.

 Biography

 She received her Ph.D. from Princeton University, a student of William C. Jordan.
 Her scholarly interests are in the history of medieval Italy, religious cultures, and women and gender studies.
 Her first book was awarded the John Gilmary Shea Prize from the American Catholic Historical Association and the prize for the first book in the field of history from the Phi Alpha Theta society.
 She has held fellowships from the Fulbright Foundation, the American Academy in Rome, Villa I Tatti, the National Endowment for the Humanities, the American Council of Learned Societies, Institute for Advanced Study and Princeton University, among others.
+In 2025, she received a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation to complete her book entitled, The Relics of Rome.

-In 2019 she was appointed editor of Speculum.
-In 2020 she was elected a fellow of the Medieval Academy of America.
+In 2020, she was elected a Fellow of the Medieval Academy of America, and from 2019-2025 she served as Editor of Speculum: A Journal of Medieval Studies.